 However, please note that the excess cancers observed were for children who received high radiation doses, and only by LNT extrapolation these curves can be used for low-dose radiation.
 Considering the vast amount of evidence against the LNT model, the use of the above graph for low doses is not justifiable.

 Another reason usually given for the higher radiosensitivity of children is that they have a higher proportion of dividing cells which are more susceptible to mutations due to radiation.
 This argument ignores adaptive protection.
-Low-dose radiation adaptive protection reduces overall mutations and enhances the immune system and so would reduce cancers.
+Low-dose radiation adaptive protection reduces overall mutations and enhances the immune system (see Figures below) and so would reduce cancers.

 Thus, there should be no concerns at all regarding low-dose radiation exposures such as CT scans for children.